Localization

 Localize to another language

-Set the localization to a supported language code and write your questions, descriptions, etc., in that language—everything will be automatically translated.
+Set the localization form setting to a supported language code and write your questions, descriptions, etc., in that language—everything will be automatically translated.
 Here's an example form in Japanese:

 Generates the following Markdown-like syntax: